 In addition, eToro also offers a unique social feature known as CopyTrading which allows users to automatically copy the trades of other successful traders based on specific conditions.

-All of this sets eToro as one of the better Binance alternatives on the market right now. eToro is also available in the United States making it a good alternative for Binance in USA.
+All of this sets eToro as one of the better Binance alternatives on the market right now. eToro is also available in the United States (you can trade only real cryptos, no CFDs) making it a good alternative for Binance in USA.

 Bitfinex is a Hong Kong based trading exchange that was started in 2012 by Raphael Nicolle.
 The platform is both owned and operated by iFinex, Inc. and has climbed its way to the top of the crypto exchanges charts in terms of trading volumes and user activity on the platform.